 Jules pulled out one earbud.
 Rory repeated himself.
-LITE was playing so loudly Rory could hear it from across the room.
+LITE was playing so loud Rory could hear it from across the room.

 “Through there.”
 Jules pointed.
 “I’m not gonna babysit you.
 Just don’t go making a fucking break for it.”

-Rory followed the direction of Jules’s finger and noticed a door to the right of the dresser.
+Rory followed the direction of Jules’s finger, saw a door to the right of the dresser.